-During construction, clients see evidence of your services most often through the Contract Administration (CA) forms that you issue.
-In Canada, these forms usually begin with CCDC 24 – 1996 – a guide to model and support documents.
-This blog will examine a few of the common CA form types that you can quickly and easily issue and track using FIVE by StatsLog.
+During construction, your clients see evidence of your services through the quality and quantity of Construction Contract Administration (CCA) documents that you issue.
+These documents usually begin with CCDC 24 – a guide to model and support documents.
+Let’s take a closer look at a few of the common CCDC CCA documents.

-Instructions are the work horse of CA forms.
-The CCDC 24 name is Supplemental Instruction, although it is also commonly referred to as a Site Instruction (SI).
-Instructions provide a vehicle to respond to any incoming form, or a means to address any important issue that does not seemingly change the Contract value or time.
-To my mind, Instructions are the best way to respond to the now ubiquitous Request for Information documents being bandied about by general contractors.
+Instructions are the work horse of CCA forms.
+The CCDC 24 name for this document is Supplemental Instruction, although it is also commonly referred to as a Site Instruction (SI), Architectural Instruction (AI), or Supplemental Instruction (SI).
+Instructions provide a vehicle to respond to any incoming query, and as a means to address any important issue that does not change the contract price or time.
+Instructions are the best way to respond to RFIs bandied about by general contractors.

-One common error that Architects make when they issue an Instruction is to attempt to change elements of the Contract.
+One common mistake that architects make when they issue an Instruction is to attempt to change elements of the contract.
 This is expressly prohibited in CCDC 24, but sometimes done in practice in the name of expediency.

-Notice 1: Called a Proposed Change (PC) in CCDC-24, this form goes by many names in the wild, including Contemplated Change Notices (CCN), Contemplated Change Order (CCO), Change Notice (CN), etc… Notices are intended for issues that are expected to change the contract time and/or price, and for which work will only proceed approval is given.
+Notice Type #1: A Proposed Change (PC) in CCDC-24, this form goes by many names in the wild, including Contemplated Change Notices (CCN), Contemplated Change Order (CCO), Change Notice (CN), etc… Notices are intended for issues that are expected to change the contract time and/or price, and for which work will only proceed approval is given.
 The most common issue encountered with this form is that contractor may proceed with work upon receipt of the document, but before approval has been granted, so it is important the your form clearly indicates that approval is required.

 NOTE: Although rarely defined we use the following: Contingency funds are for Work that is undefined, but is anticipated to be needed for project completion.